oa-333/elog/README.md

 - ELOG_CONFIG_SERVICE_PORT (integer value, can be zero for any available port)
 - ELOG_CONFIG_SERVICE_PUBLISHER (string, name of publisher, currently only 'redis' is supported)

-## Configuration Service Redis Publishing
+## Configuration Service Publishing to Redis Cluster

 When building with ELOG_ENABLE_CONFIG_PUBLISH_REDIS=ON, ELog enables configuring a publisher that writes the configuration service contact details (host and port) to a Redis cluster, for the purpose of service discovery.
 The Redis publisher can be configured via configuration file/string, with the following configuration items: